Benzotrichloride: Dermal

 Dermal and oral studies all showed significant lung cancer increase, together with either significant skin cancer and stomach cancer increase respectively.
-Research, after suspicion of carcinogenicity in benzoyl-chloride producing factories, on ICR mice also showed significant incidence of tumors: skin-cancer(68%) and pulmonary tumors(58%) after applying 2.3 microliter/animal twice weekly for 50 weeks.
+Research, after suspicion of carcinogenicity in benzoyl-chloride producing factories, on ICR mice also showed significant incidence of tumors: skin-cancer (68%) and pulmonary tumors (58%) after applying 2.3 microliter/animal twice weekly for 50 weeks.

 Oral

 In humans only a few cases of lung cancer are linked to either benzoyl chloride or benzotrichloride, although smoking also might have played a role.
-Both NCI thesaurus and NPT carcinogen reports classify BTC as “reasonably anticipated to be a human carcinogen”, based on limited evidence of carcinogenicity from studies in humans and sufficient evidence of carcinogenicity from studies in experimental animals.
+Both NCI thesaurus and NPT carcinogen reports classify BTC as "reasonably anticipated to be a human carcinogen", based on limited evidence of carcinogenicity from studies in humans and sufficient evidence of carcinogenicity from studies in experimental animals.

 Aquatic effects

-Daphnia magna (a planktonic crustacean) were tested, 24 h-EC50 of 50 mg/L was found.
+Daphnia magna (a planktonic crustacean) were tested and a 24 h-EC50 of 50 mg/L was found.
 The toxic effects were attributed to HCl formation, as benzotrichloride dissociates rapidly into the far less toxic benzoic acid and HCl on water exposure.
 Compensating the pH decrease in water from the HCl negated toxic effects, suggesting that water acidification is the reason for the low aquatic life toxicity.
 Benzoic acid has an EC50 of >100 mg/L towards aquatic life, is readily biodegradable and does not accumulate, so is not regarded as toxic towards aquatic life.